DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 ## II. <a name="indeterminism" href="#Contents">☠️ Indeterminism & Libertarianism</a>

-<sup>🟢 Demonstrated as possible by Heisenberg's Uncertainty Principle.</sup>
+<sup>🟡 Demonstrated as possible by Heisenberg's Uncertainty Principle.</sup>

 This view posits that not all events are determined by preceding causes, allowing for randomness or chance.
 Indeterminism opens the door for a form of free will, as it suggests that some events (including human decisions) can occur without being predetermined.